 A function to extract variant data in the Variant Call Format (VCF) and other variant genotype format, and recode the rare and common allele for input to RVsharing.

 The genomic position of the variants in the sequence will be used to retrieve the gene or genes to which they belong using the Gencode (gencodegenes.org) reference annotation and their frequency in appropriate reference populations from the most comprehensive public databases of sequence data.
 For exonic variant frequencies, it is currently the NHLBI GO Exome Sequencing Project database (evs.gs.washington.edu/EVS/).
 For the frequency of genomic variants outside exons, the 1000 Genomes project (www.1000genomes.org) data will be used.

+A higher level function should apply RVsharing iteratively to a list of pedigrees.

 Algorithm to decide which approximation method to use to account for unknown relationships